Rajeev-K/eureka/README.md

 # eureka!
-Lucene-based full-text search engine for your source code
+Lucene-based search engine for your source code